We may earn income from links in this post. Please read this Disclosure for details.

 They’re often eaten for almuerzo (a late breakfast) but are served at other times of the day as well.

-Sometimes referred to as enchiladas, in this traditional Oaxacan food which is similar to enfrijoladas, lightly fried corn tortillas are bathed in a mole sauce (usually mole negro or rojo).
+Sometimes referred to as enchiladas, in this traditional Oaxacan food, lightly fried corn tortillas are bathed in a mole sauce (usually mole negro or rojo).

 Then, they’re topped with crumbled cheese, crema Mexicana, slivers of onion and bits of parsley.